greenboxal/doggohub/doc/development/post_deployment_migrations.md

 ## Use Cases

-Post deployment migrations can be used to perform migrations that mutate state that an existing version of GitLab depends on.
+Post deployment migrations can be used to perform migrations that mutate state that an existing version of DoggoHub depends on.
 For example, say you want to remove a column from a table.
-This requires downtime as a GitLab instance depends on this column being present while it's running.
+This requires downtime as a DoggoHub instance depends on this column being present while it's running.
 Normally you'd follow these steps in such a case:

-1. Stop the GitLab instance
+1. Stop the DoggoHub instance
 2. Run the migration removing the column
-3. Start the GitLab instance again
+3. Start the DoggoHub instance again

 Using post deployment migrations we can instead follow these steps:

-1. Deploy a new version of GitLab while ignoring post deployment migrations
+1. Deploy a new version of DoggoHub while ignoring post deployment migrations
 2. Re-run `rake db:migrate` but without the environment variable set

 Here we don't need any downtime as the migration takes place _after_ a new